 - (1) Contamination Review Methods.
-Grantee shall implement an inspection method in compliance with the requirements of SB 1383, as described below. - (A) Option 1: Route Review (Physical Container) Contaminant Monitoring by Grantee.
-When Grantee's personnel is performing a Physical Container inspection, such personnel shall lift the Container lid and observe the contents.
-Upon finding Prohibited Container Contaminants in a Container, Grantee shall follow the contamination noticing procedures set forth in this Exhibit. - Methodology and Frequency.
-Commencing on or before the Effective Date, the Grantee shall, at its sole expense, conduct hauler route reviews for Prohibited Container Contaminants in Containers, in a manner that is deemed safe by the Grantee; is approved by the County; and is conducted in a manner that results in all hauler routes being reviewed at least one (1) time annually.

-- (a) Minimum amount of Route to Review.
-During each route review, Grantee shall inspect the contents of each Blue, Green, Brown, and Gray/Black Container for Prohibited Container Contaminants, where a sufficient number of Containers on each route (e.g., Solid Waste, Organic Waste, Green Waste, Food Waste, and Recyclable Material) are inspected in accordance with Applicable Law. - (b) Route Review Methodology Schedule.
+Grantee shall implement an inspection method in compliance with the requirements of SB 1383, as described below. - (A) Route Review Contaminant Monitoring by Grantee.
+Grantee shall conduct its route review by using its Smart TruckSM technology.
+Upon finding Prohibited Container Contaminants in a Container, Grantee shall follow the contamination noticing procedures set forth in this Exhibit - (i) Methodology and Frequency.
+Commencing on or before the Effective Date, the Grantee shall, at its sole expense, conduct hauler route reviews for Prohibited Container Contaminants in Containers, in a manner that is deemed safe by the Grantee and is conducted in a manner that results in all hauler routes being reviewed at least one (1) time annually.
+Grantee may inspect Containers using digital or remote viewing, including Grantee's Smart TruckSM technology. - (a) Minimum amount of Route to Review.
+During each route review, Grantee shall inspect the contents of each Blue, Green, and Gray/Black Container for Prohibited Container Contaminants, where a sufficient number of Containers on each route (e.g., Solid Waste, Organic Waste, Green Waste, and Recyclable Material) are inspected in accordance with Applicable Law. - (b) Route Review Methodology Schedule.
 Grantee shall develop a hauler route review methodology to accomplish the Container inspection requirements herein, and such methodology shall comply with the requirements of 14 CCR Section 18984.5(b).
 Grantee shall submit its proposed hauler route review methodology for the coming year to the County no later than December 31 of each year describing its proposed methodology for the upcoming calendar year and schedule for performance of each hauler route's annual review.
 Grantee's proposed hauler route review methodology shall include not only its plan for Container inspections but shall also include its plan for prioritizing the inspection of Subscribers that are more likely to be out of compliance.
 County will review and approve the proposed methodology.
-Grantee may commence with the proposed methodology upon approval from the County. - (1) Modification to Schedule.
+Grantee may commence with the proposed methodology upon approval from the County.

+- (1) Modification to Schedule.
 The Director may request, and Grantee shall accept, modifications to the schedule to permit observation of the hauler route reviews by the County.
-In addition, Grantee shall provide an email notice to the Director no less than ten (10) Business Days prior to each scheduled hauler route review that includes the specific time(s), which shall be within the County's normal business hours, and location(s). - (c) Inadequacy of Methodology.
+In addition, Grantee shall provide an email notice to the County's Director no less than ten (10) Business Days prior to each scheduled hauler route review that includes the specific time(s), which shall be within the County's normal business hours, and location(s). - (c) Inadequacy of Methodology.
 If the County and/or CalRecycle notifies the Grantee that the methodology is inadequate in meeting the requirements of 14 CCR Section 18984.5(b), Grantee shall, at its sole expense, revise the methodology, and after obtaining County and/or CalRecycle approval, shall conduct additional hauler route reviews, increased Container inspections, and/or implement other changes using the revised procedure as necessary.
 If the Grantee's proposed methodology meets the requirements of 14 CCR Section 18984.5(b), but has been deemed inadequate by the County, the Grantee shall, at the expense of the County, revise the methodology and implement the specified changes using the revised procedure.